NU-CUCIS/CheMixNet/README.md

 # CheMixNet
-CheMixNet is a general-purpose neural network that combines two neural architectures (illustrated below).
+CheMixNet is a general-purpose neural network architecture that combines two neural architectures (illustrated below).
 The first neural architecture is a fully connected multi-layer perceptron network trained on molecular fingerprints.
 The second neural architecture is trained on SMILES sequences and have 3 choices for their neural architecture:
 1. CNN